T-vho/ajax-pet-adoption/README.md

 # ajax-pet-adoption-starter
-THis is my jquery AJAX pet Adoption Agency Project
+This is my jquery AJAX pet Adoption Agency Project